Housing Advice: Care Leavers and Young People

 If you are a care leaver, you may be entitled to help and support from the Care Leavers Team.

-You can find out more about this service on our Leaving Care Team webpage.
+You can find out more about this service on our post-16 and leaving care webpage.

-Your Homelessness Prevention and Relief Officer will conduct a full housing options assessment with you as part of your application process, and they will make necessary enquiries to determine our duty towards you.
+Your homelessness prevention and relief officer will make a full housing options assessment and will ask necessary questions to decide what our duty towards you is.

 Under 18

 If you are under 18, we have a legal duty to support you.
-This will be through a joint assessment, which will determine what is in your best interests.
+This will be through a 'joint assessment', which will decide what is in your best interests.

 Bramlings House is a supported housing scheme for vulnerable young people, including young parents.

-There are support staff available 24 hours a day, and they have 12 single en-suite rooms, which share a lounge and kitchen, and 13 self-contained one bedroom apartments.
+There are support staff available 24 hours a day.
+They have 12 single en-suite rooms, which share a lounge and kitchen, and 13 self-contained one bedroom apartments.
 Eight of these are reserved for young parents.

-You can find more information about Bramlings Supported Youth Housing on the A2Dominion website.
+You can find more information about Bramlings supported housing on the A2Dominion website.

 Centrepoint